PyGreSQL/PyGreSQL/docs/contents/install.rst

     -DNO_DEF_VAR   no default variables support
     -DNO_DIRECT    no direct access methods
     -DNO_LARGE     no large object support
-    -DNO_PQSOCKET  if running an older PostgreSQL (see above)

   On some systems you may need to include ``-lcrypt`` in the list of libraries to make it compile.